 The culture you set for your agency will depend on your set of beliefs and values–as well as the types of people you want to work with.
 For example, you might have a market culture–one that values internal competition and rewards winners–or a more creative and relaxed clan culture that treats employees like family and strengthens interpersonal connections.

 Which one are you?
-You might be somewhere in between, but as we dig further into this topic, you’ll see that there are eight foundational core values that will help you set the tone for your agency culture.
+You might be somewhere in between, but as we dig further into this topic, you’ll see that eight foundational core values will help you set the tone for your agency culture.

-Why Does Culture Matter So Much in an Agency?
+Why Does Great Culture Matter So Much in an Agency?

 How often do you ask yourself: what makes my employees happy to come to work every day and do their best work, and bring in their best ideas to the table?

 While your agency might have started out with clearly defined values in the early days, it’s not something to set and forget.
 Or perhaps it is clearly defined, but you struggle to get your new team members on the same page as you scale.

-Here’s an example of Dilate Digital’s work culture defined by six core values–they even have it plastered on their office walls so their employees see it every day they come to work.
+Here’s an example of Dilate Digital’s organizational culture defined by six core values–they even have it plastered on their office walls so their employees see it every day they come to work.

 Positive agency culture: